 Ingredients (3/4 Portions)

 - 2 Garlic Cloves

 - 500 ml vegetable stock

 - 600 gr Pasta (Shells, Paccheri, Penne Rigate)

 - Parmesan Cheese as much as you like

 - In a frying pan prepare a sauté with finely chopped shallots and a drizzle of oil.
 After a few minutes add the radicchio cleaned and cut into strips, wet with the stock and leave to cook over medium heat until the liquid shrinks.

-- Boil the pasta in salted water, drain and, leaving aside a ladle of cooking water, pour the pasta into the pot with the radicchio.
+- Boil the pasta in salted water, drain, and leave aside a ladle of the cooking water, pour the pasta into the pot with the radicchio.

 - Add the scamorza cheese cut into small pieces, add the Parmesan cheese.

 - Bake for 4/5 minutes at 180 C.